MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-76-Multichannel-Video-Cable-Television-Service/subpart-T-Notices/section-76.1602.md

-##### § 76.1602 Customer service - general information. #####
+##### § 76.1602 Customer service—general information. #####

-Link to an amendment published at 83 FR 7631, Feb.
-22, 2018.

 (a) A cable franchise authority may enforce the customer service standards set forth in paragraph (b) of this section against cable operators.
 The franchise authority must provide affected cable operators 90 days written notice of its intent to enforce standards.

-(b) Effective July 1, 1993, the cable operator shall provide written information on each of the following areas at the time of installation of service, at least annually to all subscribers, and at any time upon request:
+(b) The cable operator shall provide written information on each of the following areas at the time of installation of service, at least annually to all subscribers, and at any time upon request:

 (1) Products and services offered;